 Linfen Shanxi, China Travel Guide

 Linfen features several hospitals, including the First People's Hospital of Linfen and the Shanxi Medical University Affiliated Linfen Hospital.
 These institutions offer a range of medical services.
-English-speaking staff may be limited, so consider a Translation app or local contact for assistance.
+English-staff who speak may be limited, so consider a Translation app or local details for contacting assistance.
 For serious medical emergencies, dial 120 for an ambulance.

 No vaccinations are universally mandated for getting into China from most countries.
 Consult a travel health clinic or your doctor at least 6-8 weeks before your trip for recommended vaccinations based on your travel history and the region's health risks.

 Do not drink water from the tap directly.
 Rely on Bottled water, which is widely available, or boiled water.
-Many hotels provide complimentary bottled water or electric kettles for boiling water.
+Many hotels supply complimentary bottled water or electric kettles for boiling water.

 Food hygiene standards vary.
 Choose restaurants and street food stalls that appear clean and busy.
-Watch food preparation where possible.
+Watch food preparation when feasible.
 Exercise caution with raw foods or items that have been sitting out for a long time.

 Historically challenged, now improved.